Gov94CM International Law and International Organizations

 Instructor in spring 2018 (at Harvard)

 This undergraduate seminar is an introduction to international law and international organizations for students of international relations.
 Why do states conclude treaties and establish international organizations – and what determines their institutional design?
 When and how do international institutions promote cooperation between states?
 What is their effect on domestic politics?
-We survey recent international relations scholarship on these and similar questions and conduct case studies in the security, economic, and environmental policy areas.
+We survey recent international relations scholarship on these and other questions and conduct case studies on trade, human rights, military interventions, and other issue areas.

 WWS 508B Econometrics and Public Policy Extensions